iprowriter/search/README.md

 ### PHASE 3: ADDITIONAL INFO
-This section is only necessary if there is a need to scale the app and use it on real live scenario.
+This section is only necessary if there is a need to scale the app and use it in real live scenario.

 # To test the app:
 Run `npm test`